General Wade Eiling

 General Wade Eiling, sometimes known as The General, is a fictional character appearing in American comic books published by DC Comics.
 He is a prominent military general who contributed to Nathaniel Adam's transformation into Captain Atom and later becomes a supervillain after transferring his brain into Shaggy Man's body.

 Eiling appears in The Flash, portrayed by Clancy Brown, and Justice League Unlimited, voiced by J. K. Simmons.
 In the latter series, he is a member of Project Cadmus who later transforms into a monstrous form reminiscent of Shaggy Man using a World War II-era super-serum.

 Publication history

 Wade Eiling first appeared in Captain Atom #1 (March 1987) and was created by Cary Bates and Pat Broderick.
-The character is loosely based off of General Eining, Captain Allen Adam's superior officer from the original Charlton Comics Captain Atom series.
+The character is loosely based on General Eining, Captain Allen Adam's superior officer from the original Charlton Comics Captain Atom series.

 Fictional character biography

 Wade Eiling is a military tactician who blackmails the accused Nathaniel Adam into participating in the atomic experiment that turns Nathaniel into the nuclear being Captain Atom, and causes him to disappear for 18 years.
 This is considered a failure by Eiling and Heinrich Megala, the project's main scientist.
 They would attempt the experiment again, which ends up creating Major Force.

 During the 18 years in which Adam is gone, Eiling marries Adam's wife and acts as father to his two children.
 Eiling also manipulates Captain Atom into serving the military.
 His first attempts, a chance for Adam to view his children in exchange for retrieving a lost submarine, falls apart and embarrasses Eiling in front of his superiors.
 His continuing conflicts with the title character were a major focus of the 1980s Captain Atom series.
 Eiling would also form an intensely adversarial relationship with Megala.

 In JLA #24 after being diagnosed with an inoperable brain tumor, Eiling sends a military team to salvage the indestructible body of the first Shaggy Man from the Pacific Ocean.
 From his base of operations, the Threshold, Eiling orchestrates a military assault on the JLA.
 Spearheading the offensive is a new superhero team called the Ultramarine Corps.
 Recruited and genetically enhanced by Eiling's lab team, The Ultramarines already exhibit signs of terminal illness.
 Meanwhile, Batman, Huntress, and Plastic Man track Eiling to Threshold and discover Eiling's dead body.
 In addition, they also find that he transferred his consciousness into the indestructible body of the shaved Shaggy Man and became known as the General.